top of page

 The Project

-Art for Aid is a program of Soaring Circle (formerly I Love First Peoples), a Canadian registered charityMonetary donations to Art for Aid can be made at www.soaringcircle.ca
+Art for Aid is a program of Soaring Circle, a Canadian registered charity.

-Art For Aid supports First Nations, Inuit and Metis art education and winter land based learning programs through access to quality art and winter program supplies.
-We work to support our program through awareness and fundraising efforts because all youth deserve to have the freedom to create, but it begins with tools.
+We support First Nations, Inuit and Metis art education and winter land based learning programs through access to quality art and land-based learning program supplies.
+All youth deserve to have the freedom to create, but it begins with having the tools to do so.

-To help build bridges of reconcilation, we invite the public to donate new and gently used quality art supplies.
+To help build bridges of reconciliation, we invite the public to donate new and gently used quality art supplies.

 Our symbolic icon and it's meaning...